pinheiroGroup/Kinbiont.jl/README.md

 - `multiple_scattering_correction=false`: Whether or not correct the data qith a calibration curve.
 - `calibration_OD_curve="NA"`: The path where the .csv calibration data are located, used only if `multiple_scattering_correction=true`.

+Output:

+- a matrix wich each column has  the following contents:
+`results_lin_log_fit[:,1] = [label_exp, name_well, start of exp win,  end of exp win,  start of exp win, Maximum specific GR ,specific GR,  2 sigma  CI of GR, doubling time,doubling time - 2 sigma ,doubling time + 2 sigma  , intercept log-lin fitting, 2 sigma intercept ,R^2]`
+- The plots of the log-linear fitting and of the dynamics of specific growth rate if `do_plot=true`

 <a name="ODE-one-well"></a>
 ## Fitting ODE function for one well